JoinColony/coding-challenge-events-list/README.md

 ![Events List](./events-list-screenshot-updated.png)

+**NOTE:** The image is provieded as a rough guideline and is not intended for you to follow as a visual spec. **Please follow the specs listed below**, and not just copy what image looks like.

 The page you'll be creating just displays the list of formatted event data in a _(mostly)_ non-interactive way, sorted in a certain way.

 **What WE'RE looking for with this challenge:**